pytorch/vision/docs/source/models_new.rst

    models/mask_rcnn

-For details on how to plot the masks of such models, you may refer to :ref:`semantic_seg_output`.
+For details on how to plot the masks of the models, you may refer to :ref:`instance_seg_output`.

 Table of all available Instance segmentation weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Box and Mask MAPs are reported on COCO
+Box and Mask MAPs are reported on COCO val2017:

 .. include:: generated/instance_segmentation_table.rst